jpcroc/NDM/README.md

 NDM can be compiled and run on any Unix-like system .

+### Documentation

+See the docs directory for help files

 ### Compilation

 NDM can be compiled using cmake (version 3.20).